JPerez00/JPerez00/README.md

-## Hi, I’m Jorge—
+## Hey, I’m Jorge—

-### I’m a software developer, writer & photographer based in Canada 🇨🇦
+### I’m a [developer](https://www.jorge-perez.dev/), [writer](https://www.jperez.ca/) & [photographer](https://www.instagram.com/lensgrime/) based in Canada 🇨🇦

-Exploring where creativity meets technology, these are my favourite open-source personal projects.
-Feel free to dive in, play with the code, improve it, and join in on the software adventure!
+I'm just having fun exploring where creativity meets technology.
+These open-source projects are my way of learning and experimenting with code.
+Feel free to take a look, play around with the code, fork it, use it, and join in on the journey!